Category Archives: Alfred Hitchcock

 An English former tennis champion, Tony Wendice (Ray Milland) hatches a scheme to kill his wealthy but unfaithful wife Margot (Grace Kelly), who’s embroiled in a liaison with handsome writer Mark Halliday (Robert Cummings).

-When Tony’s plans go awry, he attempts the second act of deceit, but events spin out of control for him when Margot, Mark, and a sly Scotland Yard inspector (John Williams) begin putting the pieces of the puzzle together.
+When Tony’s plans go awry, he attempts the second act of deceit, but events spin out of control when Margot, Mark, and a sly Scotland Yard inspector (John Williams) begin putting the pieces together.

 The film is a popular one by way of the story because it is very conventional and pure Hitchcock.
-The viewer immediately knows who the killer is and what his motivations are- the hunger for wealth and the jealousy of another man.
+The viewer immediately knows who the killer is and his motivations- the hunger for wealth and the jealousy of another man.

 The most fun is when hiccups begin to form, and Tony must fly by the seat of his pants to cover his tracks and think of another way to seal Margot’s fate.
 If he cannot murder her why can’t he send her to prison?

-Milland is perfect in the role with perfect eye shifts and head turns.
+Milland is perfect in the role with eye shifts and head turns.

 Set pieces like a key and a handbag come into play giving the film zest.
 When it is revealed that there are multiple keys the plot gets juicier and juicier.
 The flat where Tony and Margot reside is beautifully designed with state-of-the-art furniture and decorations making the set a character.

 The brilliance is that the viewer does not intend to hate Tony, at least this viewer didn’t.
 While he is not likable his motivations can be somewhat understood.
-On the flip side, Margot and Mark are not the heroes of the film either and their shenanigans come back to bite them.
+On the flip side, Margot and Mark are not the heroes and their shenanigans bite them.

 I dare say that Grace Kelly has had better roles in Hitchcock films.
 To Catch a Thief (1955) immediately comes to mind.
 Margot is not a particularly strong character and is quite weak.

-Dial M for Murder has commonalities with two other Hitchcock gems that immediately come to mind.
-As with Strangers on a Train (1951), the use of a tennis star is utilized as a major character and twisted strangulation is the name of the game.
+Dial M for Murder has commonalities with two other Hitchcock gems.
+As with Strangers on a Train (1951), a tennis star is utilized as a major character and twisted strangulation is the game.
 Also, a tit-for-tat technique is used.

 Like the underappreciated Rope (1948), the one-take sequence style and a film that could be a stage play are traits that are noticed.
 Those films are good ones to be in the same company with.